mamathays/DNA_methylation/README.md

 # DNA_methylation
-Pipeline for genome wide analysis of Bisulphite sequences
+Pipeline for Genome wide analysis of Bisulphite sequences for Identification of DMR